Search

 For measuring query performance, we have taken the average round trip time of the rest call execution.
 We repeated the measurements after the index optimization.

-before optimizationafter optimization
+before optimization after optimization

-knn vector queries22ms8ms
+knn vector queries 22ms 8ms

-Leave a comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *